 - In older cats with strong immune systems, on the other hand, the weight loss may not be so easy to notice because it happens over a longer period.

-How to diagnose Giardia in cats?
+How is Giardia Diagnosed in Cats?

-How do you test for Giardia in cats?
-Either a fecal smear or fecal flotation test will be done on the sample.
+For an accurate diagnosis, either a fecal smear or fecal flotation test will be done on the sample.
 If your cat has Giardiasis, the parasite will be present in his fecal matter.

-However, it’s not guaranteed that every stool sample will contain the parasite.
-Therefore, the vet may need to test multiple samples to confirm it is.
+Therefore, the vet may need to test multiple samples to confirm it is indeed giardiasis that’s the cause of the symptoms your cat is suffering from.
 He may ask to test samples from three different days before making an official diagnosis.

 Numerous diagnostic comparison studies have been undertaken to determine the best test for detecting Giardia in cats, with one common result — no single test detects all infections.